sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Ask if they offer any help in terms of relocation.

 Many companies offer a housing stipend (a bit of money, often taxable).
-Some will put you up in subsidized or free housing (Amazon, Apple etc).
+Some will offer to put you up in subsidized or free housing (Amazon, Apple etc).
+Note that in some cases, if they offer, you don't HAVE to take it, and that stipulations could exist (Microsoft - $3300 vs. corporate housing)

 Ask if they cover flight.
 If you are going to San Francisco, $500-750 round trip after tax as a guide.
-New York is a lot cheaper.
+New York is a lot cheaper - $180 for a one-way trip during a seat sale.
+As for most flights, book well in advance (the visa office tells you not to in an orientation session for first-time USA interns, but some writers can vouch against this.
+Seat sales trump any "waiting period".)

 Some people prefer spending a few days in a hotel at their company's expense as they wrap-up apartment search (as making housing decisions while still in